 A cristate (crested) form of the native male fern.
 Looks good in May when the croziers are unfurling and into winter.

 70cm.
 AGM.
 RHS H7, USDA 4a-8b.
 Semi evergreen

 When grown well this fern's foliage has large, green, palmate fronds peppered in striking sori (spore capsules).
 Needs moist, rich soil and part shade.

-A fern that has huge presence in a garden with large arching fronds that form a radial core atop chocolate-coloured fibrous trunks.
+A fern that has huge presence in a garden with large arching fronds that form a radial core atop a chocolate-coloured fibrous trunk.

 An evergreen fern collected in northeast Himalaya.
 Initially thought to be tender, it has now survived three winters in the stumpery.
 Long ascending fronds are lustrous on the upper surface and glaucous underneath.

 Cristate form of hart’s tongue fern with delightfully unruly foliage that catches the light on shiny, crumpled fronds.
 Once established will tolerate some drought.

 In spring, this deciduous fern unfurls to produce fronds with striking, dark rachises (main stalks) and shimmering green pinnae.

 1m.
 AGM.
 RHS H5, USDA 6a-9b.
 Semi evergreen

 A clump-forming fern with lovely, soft, broad fronds, the new croziers are particularly hairy, and the overall effect is a flatter congregation of fronds than most other ferns.